Temps and termites are on the rise. Schedule your free inspection today.

 Male carpenter bees are relatively aggressive, but their bark is much worse than their bite.
 Males have no stinger and may just hover around your head.
 Female carpenter bees can sting if provoked, but usually do not.

-Keeping bees away in the Pacific Northwest
+Keeping safe from bees in the Pacific Northwest

 Some things that you can do to keep from attracting bees are as follows: